inSileco/graphicsutils/README.md

 Description
 ===========

-*graphicsutils* is an R package that includes a set of graphical functions as the valuable [*plotrix*](http://cran.r-project.org/web/packages/plotrix/index.html) package do.
-This package is not intended to be submitted to the CRAN.
-First, because many of these functions already exist in other package (in a different form though).
-Second, because it serves me as a experiment for many aspect of coding.
-Nevertheless this package may help users to deal with typical issues they may encounter when they use the core package *graphics*.
-If some of these function turn out to be really valuable, then they will likely appear in a different package which will be submit to the CRAN.
+*graphicsutils* is an R package that includes a set of graphical functions.
+As the [*plotrix*](http://cran.r-project.org/web/packages/plotrix/index.html), this package ass some graphics utilities based on the core package *graphics*.
+Note that this package is not intended to be sumitted to the CRAN for two reasons.
+First, because many of these functions already exist in other packages (in a different form though).
+Second, because I use it to improve my coding skill and my experience in writting a R package.
+Nevertheless, this package may help users to deal with typical issues they may encounter.
+If some of these functions turn out to be really valuable, then they will likely appear in a different package which will be submit to the CRAN.
 Also, *graphicsutils* is not intended to be used with [ggplot2](http://cran.r-project.org/web/packages/ggplot2/index.html) package.
 Note that

 Travis: [![Travis](https://travis-ci.org/KevCaz/graphicsutils.svg?branch=master)](https://travis-ci.org/KevCaz/graphicsutils)